5 min read

-This blog describes how to get an instance of the MapR-DB Document Database Developer Preview image running on Amazon AWS using one of the pre-configured AMI images supplied by MapR.
-With this AMI, you can start writing JSON-based applications on MapR-DB using the open source Open JSON Application Interface, or OJAI (pronounced OH-hy, like the idyllic town in Southern California).
+This blog describes how to get an instance of the MapR Database Document Database Developer Preview image running on Amazon AWS using one of the pre-configured AMI images supplied by MapR.
+With this AMI, you can start writing JSON-based applications on MapR Database using the open source Open JSON Application Interface, or OJAI (pronounced OH-hy, like the idyllic town in Southern California).

 First, connect and login to your Amazon AWS account and select the EC2 Dashboard.
 Begin launching a new instance by pressing “Launch Instance.”